aliasboink/aliasboink/README.md

 ###

-- Currently working as a DevOps Engineer with ArgoCD, Kubernetes, Terraform, Atlantis, and more.
+- Currently working as a DevOps Engineer.
 - Learning Golang with the aim to create solutions to infra problems.
 - I use Arch btw.